diev/Mailer/README.md

 // Use the secured connection. const bool SSL = false;

-// A login to the email server and sender's email (usually they are equal). const string USER = "sender@bank.ru";
+// A username to login into the email server. const string USER = "sender@bank.ru";

-// A textual sender's name to see in email message. const string NAME = "Report Sender";

-// A password encoded in Base64.
+// A password encoded in Base64 to login into the email server.
 Do not store any passwords as a plain text! const string PASS = "c2VuZGVy";

-// Email(s) by default.
-Maybe separated by ',' signs.
-const string TO = "admin@bank.ru";
+// Emails of recipients by default.
+Maybe separated by ',' or ';' signs. const string TO = "admin@bank.ru";

-// An array of chars to be list separators. const string LIST = ",;";
+// An array of chars to be list separators for attached filenames. const string LIST = ",;";

 // An array of signatures to read files in the proper encoding: -DOS 866 (0), =Windows 1251 (1), *UTF8 (2).